Kydinhvan/Obsidian_note/Comp Eng/Processes and Threads Synchronization.md

 ---
 # Semaphores

-The semaphore can be seen as a **generalized mutex lock**.
+a data structure, an int that is used to control access to common resource The semaphore can be seen as a **generalized mutex lock**.
 It provides **mutual exclusion**.

 It is implemented at the **kernel** level, meaning that its execution requires the calling process to change into the kernel mode via trap (SVC) semaphore instructions.
 Upon initialization, the semaphore **descriptor** is **inherited** across a `fork`.

 A parent process can **create** a semaphore, **open** it, and `fork`.
-The child process does not need to open the semaphore and can close the semaphore if the application is finished with it.
+The child process does not open the semaphore and can close the semaphore if the application is finished with it. (semaphore is inherited, child have semaphore pointers to an instance in kernel lvl)
 Note that this means you need to **destroy** a semaphore (just like shared memory) after you’re completely done with it (no other processes or threads using it).

 This is a high-level **software** solution that relies on **synchronization hardware** (like those special atomic instructions), and is considered a more **robust** tool than mutex lock.